 Really, even for her, wow.

 There’s all sorts of theories why people dislike Gwyneth Paltrow, but I think the most obvious is that she has manufactured everything about her life, from leveraging her godfather connection with Steven Spielberg to get her first gig to threatening to destroy Vanity Fair, Louella Parsons-style, by telling everyone she knows never to speak to the magazine again for daring to write a story that her life was less than perfect.
 The exact contents of this article will never be known, but the fact that the divor—um, conscious uncoupling (Angelina to Brad: “Dammit, now what are we going to call our divorce?”) came just a few months later is surely no coincidence.
 (Paltrow admits she and Martin have been trying to patch things for “well over a year,” according to her site.)
-Vanity Fair later squashed the piece they’d originally implied would be a bombshell, saying it really wasn’t that interesting after all.
-In related news, I know a Nigerian prince who wants to share his fortune with you.
+Vanity Fair later squashed the piece they’d originally implied would be a bombshell, saying actually it wasn’t all that interesting after all.
+Yes, movie stars typically do everything in their power to squash an article that “isn’t very interesting.”

 Sometimes I wonder if Paltrow actually uses her perch at her website as an act of sour aggression.
 She can’t be so dumb as not to realize that when she raves about $400 silk T-shirts and $10,000 room make-overs she’s rubbing our noses in it, all the while seemingly “surprised” if you’d think these are little more than small splurges.
-She must realize ordinary people don’t have nannies and assistants, and don’t hire decorators to do their houses.
+She must realize that ordinary people don’t have nannies and assistants, and don’t hire decorators to do their house.
 She has played some ordinary people in movies, after all.